sstendahl/GIScan/README.md

 # How to install:

+**Linux:** The officially recommended method to install GIScan is through Flathub: https://flathub.org/apps/details/se.sjoerd.GIScan.
+This can either be done graphically through your Software store of choice, or through the commandline.
+Make sure to enable the Flathub repositories beforehand, as further described here: https://flatpak.org/setup/.
+Alternatively, it is possible to run directly from source by executing main.py using Python.

 **Windows:** An executable file can be found on the releases page on the right-hand side of the Github page at https://github.com/SjoerdB93/GIScan.

-**Linux:** GIScan is currently under the submission process as an application on Flathub.
-Once that is approved, this is the officially recommended method to install GIScan.
-In the meantime it can be run directly from source by executing main.py in Python.

 **MacOS:** This tool has only been tested on Linux and Windows, and MacOS is not officially supported.
 Nevertheless, it *should* work on MacOS by executing the main.py from the terminal using Python.